2015 American League Championship Series: Game 5

 Game 5 appeared to be a pitchers' duel early on.
 Toronto starter Marco Estrada and Kansas City starter Edinson Vólquez dominated early on, with the first run of the game on Chris Colabello's home run in the second.
 Things began to unwind for Volquez in the bottom of the sixth as he walked two batters and hit a third to load the bases.
 Volquez then walked Edwin Encarnación to force in a run.
 With Troy Tulowitzki coming to the plate, Royals manager Ned Yost opted to pull Volquez in favor of Kelvin Herrera; however, Tulowitzki promptly lined a bases-clearing double off the center-field wall to make the score 5–0.
 That proved to be more than enough for Estrada, who only surrendered a home run from Salvador Pérez with two outs in the eighth in his 7 2/3 innings of work.
-The Blue Jays added to their lead off of Danny Duffy, who allowed back-to-back two-out doubles in the seventh to Josh Donaldson and José Bautista, then a one-out single to Tulowitzki in the eighth and RBI double to Kevin Pillar.
+The Blue Jays added to their lead off Danny Duffy, who allowed back-to-back two-out doubles in the seventh to Josh Donaldson and José Bautista, then a one-out single to Tulowitzki in the eighth and RBI double to Kevin Pillar.
 Roberto Osuna pitched a perfect ninth to keep Toronto's season alive and send the series back to Kansas City.

 This would be the final postseason game played with sliding pits instead of a traditional full dirt infield, as the Blue Jays would install a new dirt infield at Rogers Centre prior to the start of the 2016 season.